Killarexe/mmml-compiler/README.md

 ## About

-µMML Compiler or MMML Compiler is a compiler to compiler `.mmml` files into C array bytes to play with an [MMML driver](https://github.com/protodomemusic/mmml/tree/master).
+µMML Compiler or MMML Compiler is a compiler to compile `.mmml` files into C array bytes to play with an [MMML driver](https://github.com/protodomemusic/mmml/tree/master).

 ## What is µMML